testbench-cs-imbus/automation/README.md

 ### **Structure and parameters**

 All Adapters must follow the same basic structure, otherwise they will not work properly.
-An Adapter template can be found inside the "`adapters`"-folder.
+Therefore a new created adapter must inherit the "`AdapterTemplate`" class found in the "`AdapterTemplate.py`" file.
+This class also functions as a template with some additional information about the methods of an Adapter.
 Please use it if you want to [create your own Adapter](#creating-your-own-adapter).

 The Adapter has to contain a class with the same name as the filename.
 If for example the Adapter-filename is "`adapterTemplate.py`", the classname has to be "`adapterTemplate`".